 - Director of Public Prosecutions in Northern Ireland

-The designated authorities listed above are able to send MLA requests to some countries from the UK directly, without the request going through a central authority in the UK.
+The designated authorities listed above are able to send MLA requests to the relevant judicial authority in countries that have implemented the relevant sections (Article 15) of the 1959 European Convention on Mutual Assistance, without the request going through a central authority in the UK.
 However, direct transmission from the UK is not possible for:

 - requests for the transfer of a prisoner to appear in court or assist an investigation

-- requests for account monitoring orders or customer information orders
+- requests for bank account monitoring or customer information

 - states where domestic legislation does not allow for it

-If accepted, new requests will be allocated to a caseworker who will handle the case throughout.
-The UKCA will write to the requesting authority to acknowledge receipt and the allocated caseworker will introduce themselves as the point of contact on the case.
+If accepted, a new request will be allocated to a caseworker who will write to the requesting authority to acknowledge receipt and introduce themselves as the point of contact on the case.

-The requesting authority will also be informed of the UKCA reference number.
-This must be quoted in all correspondence and all queries relating to MLA case should be directed to the allocated caseworker in the first instance.
+The caseworker will provide the UKCA reference number.
+This is specific to the individual case and should be quoted in all correspondence.
+Please direct all queries to the allocated caseworker in the first instance.

-If the UKCA reference number is not known, sufficient details should be given to enable our administration support team to identify the request - at a minimum, this would include the names of the subject/s of the request and where applicable the operation name.
-It is not sufficient to quote the requesting authority reference number.
+If the UKCA reference number is not known, please ensure sufficient details are provided to enable identification of the request.
+Please include the name of the subject of the request, the issuing authorities reference number and where applicable the operation name.

-Please note that in the absence of a secure email link, the UKCA is unable to discuss the details of a request by email.
+Please note that in the absence of a secure email link, the UKCA is unable to discuss personally identifiable details of a request by email.

 Returns and referrals

-Where appropriate, requests which should have been directed to another central authority in the UK will be forwarded on behalf of the requesting authority.
+Where appropriate, requests which should have been directed to HMRC or Crown Office and not the UKCA will be forwarded to them on behalf of the requesting authority.